brooks-eco/scaling-framework/README.md

 ### Aggregation Challenges

-Simply averaging fine-scale data to broader scales can be **ecologically misleading** because:
+Averaging fine-scale data to broader scales can be **ecologically misleading** because of:

 1. **Unequal representation**: Large habitats should influence regional patterns more than small ones
 2. **Functional differences**: Different habitat types contribute differently to ecosystem services